Strategic-Mobility-Group/Salesforce-UI-Testing/README.md

 # Blog Post

-Please visit [Salesforce REST API](https://www.google.com) blog post for a deeper explanation of this repo.
+Please visit [AUTOMATE USER INTERFACE TESTING - LIGHTNING & CLASSIC](https://chicagocloudgroup.com/automate-user-interface-testing-lightning-classic/) blog post for a deeper explanation of this repo.

 Please feel free to fork and/or download this repo for your own uses.